sankethnb/Covid-19-Power-BI/README.md

 # Covid-19-Power-BI
-Built a dashboard to analyze the current outbreak. _Data wrangling code can be provided on request._
+Built a dashboard to analyze the current outbreak.
+Data used here is from the John Hopkins [Github](https://github.com/CSSEGISandData/COVID-19) reporsitory.

+__Data wrangling code can be provided on request.__

 ___To view the dashboard, you have two options:___